-• Excavated on-site soil/fill which appears to be visually impacted, shall be sampled and analyzed for TCL SVOC's and TAL Metals.
-If analytical results indicate that the contaminants, if any, are present at concentrations below the Site Specific Action Levels (SSALs) as set forth in TAGM 4046, the soil/fill can be used as backfill on-site.
+Excavated on-site soil/fill which appears to be visually impacted shall be sampled and analyzed.
+If analytical results indicate that the contaminants, if any, are present at concentrations below the Site Specific Action Levels (SSALs) shown in Table 1 of the Record of Decision, the soil/fill can be used as backfill on-site.